Lemoncode/webpack-by-sample/02 Fx/03 Angular 2/README.md

 ```

-- If we run the application and open the browser console, we check that app object is displayed in the console.
+- If we run the application and open the browser , we can check that the app object is displayed in the console.

 ```
 npm start